I started hiking on an old 4x4 road.

 The dirt road begins to disintegrate.
 When you get to a point where it seems like the trail ends at a cliff, turn left and go up the ridge.
-There is no more trail from this point forward.
+There is very little trail remaining to follow.

-Approaching a high point overlooking the great Chiricahua rock features.
+Approaching a high point overlooking some great Chiricahua rock hoodoos.

 Getting higher up before the more annoying part of the hike begins.

-Approaching the first cool formation at the tip of Cochise Head.
-Still a bit to go.
+Approaching the first cool formation at the toe of Cochise Head's west side.

-A trail seems to form (there are definitely leftover cairns), but if you find you're doing any Class 3/4 stuff, you went the wrong way.
+A trail seems to form (there are definitely leftover cairns), but if you find you're doing any real scrambling, you went the wrong way.
 I certainly did a few times.

 Summit ahead!